How to improve your child’s 2025 CAT4 score

 Verbal Analogy Example from GL Assessment

-- Thus cat tests pupils are supposed to discover the concept linking the three words.
+- The task is to identify the concept that connects the three words.

 Verbal reasoning CAT4 skills assessment.